rbmk-project/dnscore/README.md

-See also [internal/cmd/transport/main.go](internal/cmd/transport/main.go) for a simple command line tool that demonstrates how to use the `*dnscore.Transport` API along with using [log/slog](https://pkg.go.dev/log/slog) to emit structured logs.
+See also [internal/cmd/transport/main.go](internal/cmd/transport/main.go) for a simple command line tool that demonstrates how to use the `*dnscore.Transport` API along with [log/slog](https://pkg.go.dev/log/slog) to emit structured logs.

 ## Design